samosafuz/site-docs/help.md

 ***Browsing***

-There are three largely overlapping collections in papyri.info, the Duke Databank of Documentary Papyri (DDbDP), the Heidelberger Gesamtverzeichnis (HGV), and the Advanced Papyrological Information System (APIS).
-You can browse their collections by the print publication in which the relevant edition was published.
-For example, papyri from the series *The Oxyrhynchus Papyri* are listed under [papyri.info/ddbdp/p.oxy](http://papyri.info/ddbdp/p.oxy).
+There are four largely overlapping collections in papyri.info, the Duke Databank of Documentary Papyri (DDbDP), the Digital Corpus of Literary Papyri (DCLP), the Heidelberger Gesamtverzeichnis (HGV), and the Advanced Papyrological Information System (APIS).
+Users can browse these collections by the print publication in which the relevant edition was published.
+For example, in the DDbDP collection, papyri from the series *The Oxyrhynchus Papyri* are listed under [papyri.info/ddbdp/p.oxy](https://papyri.info/ddbdp/p.oxy), while literary texts from the same series can be found in DCLP under [papyri.info/dclp/p.oxy](https://papyri.info/dclp/p.oxy).
+Literary papyri in DCLP can also be browsed by author and work.

 ***Searching***